UltraProgrammer279/simpletab/README.md

 # SimpleTab
-SimpleTab - The simple homepage for Google Chrome that should be your new tab page.
+SimpleTab - Designed for Microsoft Edge, made for future Chrome versions.
 Learn more on how to install below.

 # Installation
 ## From this repo